reactsydney/talks/README.md

 ### Slides

-Our current venue doesn't use a projector, but instead uses 2 flatscreen TVs that are quite a bit smaller.
-Because of this:
+Our current venue uses [a dual-projector](https://secure.meetupstatic.com/photos/event/d/f/d/highres_463503581.jpeg), plus supplimentary LCD screens halfway along the room.

+General tips for great looking slides:

 * Use very large fonts and less text per screen so your slide is legible at the back of the room

 * If you have code examples, we suggest you make them take up the entire screen with as large a font as possible

-* Minimise the use of code examples and bullet points as they will be hard to read
+* Minimise the use of _long_ code examples and bullet points as they will be hard to read

 * If you want to demo something, consider using a screen capture movie or gif. [licecap](http://www.cockos.com/licecap) is a tool that can help with this.